Isaac Angking: Columbus Crew 2

 On February 18, 2022, Angking joined Columbus Crew 2, the reserve side of Major League Soccer's Columbus Crew, ahead of their inaugural MLS Next Pro season.

+Rhode Island FC

+On April 30, 2024, Angking joined Rhode Island FC (RIFC) of the USL Championship.
+Angking played primarily as a substitute, debuting on May 4 against North Carolina FC.
+He scored a late goal in RIFC's July 5 game against Indy Eleven that secured a tie in the game.

+Angking was injured during RIFC's August 3 game against Detroit City FC, and tore his anterior cruciate ligament.
+RIFC announced the injury and that Angking would be out for the remainder of the season.
+He finished the 2024 season with 8 appearances, two goals, and an assist, in 83 minutes of playing time.

+Forward Madison FC

+Angking was sent on loan to Forward Madison FC on July 25, 2025.
+Angking's first appearance was a day later as a 63rd minute substitute against Birmingham Legion FC in the 2025 USL Cup, and would score Forward Madison's only goal in the 71st minute.

 International career

 Angking was born in Providence, Rhode Island to a stateside Puerto Rican father and a mother from Sarawak, Malaysia, which makes him eligible to represent either the US, Puerto Rico or Malaysia at the senior level.

 United States

 Angking has been capped for various US youth sides, namely the U-17 side in the Nike International Friendlies, where he played in all three games in victories over Brazil, Portugal, and Turkey.
 However, he missed the U-17 World Cup.

 Puerto Rico

-In mid December 2020, Angking was called-up by Puerto Rico at senior level for a training camp in the Dominican Republic from January 10 to 20, 2021.
+In mid December 2020, Angking was called up by Puerto Rico at senior level for a training camp in the Dominican Republic from January 10 to 20, 2021.
 He made his international debut on January 19, 2021, as a 68th minute substitution in a 1–0 away friendly win against the Dominican Republic and was booked in the 82nd minute.
 Angking scored his first goal for Puerto Rico on June 2 against the Bahamas, netting the third goal of an eventual 7–0 victory.